kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 Working for an organization that respects the human rights and dignity of all employees.

 ### GOSSIPS OR SLANDERS
 > Employees allege that the organization has a gossipy culture.
 Management might be the source of this problem by talking about employees behind their backs or by taking hearsay-based decisions.
-Employees may also be encouraged to tattle on each other and management may spread rumours about colleagues, thus creating an atmosphere where this sort of behavior is tolerated.
+Employees may also be encouraged to tattle on each other and management may spread rumors about colleagues, thus creating an atmosphere where this sort of behavior is tolerated.

 __Exemplary statements reported by employees:__